 Difficulties to overcome

 One of the difficulties in viewing objects in the night sky is the interference of clouds and foul weather.
-A night of star gazing is an amazing opportunity that will ignite wonder in adults and children alike.
+A night of stargazing is an amazing opportunity that will ignite wonder in adults and children alike.
 But when the clouds or rain interfere, you can get some help from your computer.
-There are several planetarium programs available that will show you the sky at anytime of the day, as well as being able to show you the sky as it will appear in the future or as it appeared in history.
+There are several planetarium programs available that will show you the sky at any time of the day, as well as being able to show you the sky as it will appear in the future or as it appeared in history.
 The one I use, Stellarium, is available as Open Source and is free.
 Stellarium has a catalogue of over 600,000 stars, with add-ons of another 200 million.
 It shows you the constellations from 12 different cultures along with star lore.
-The newest version 0.11.2 was released on Saturday March 10th.
-The pictures for this article are screen shots from Stellarium showing tonight’s sky.
-We’ve used it for a number of years now in our high school homeschooling.
-Imagine looking up a date in history, where there is a description of a “sign in the heavens” or an omen in the stars and being able to go there and see what the historians saw, whether it was an eclipse, a planetary conjunction or something else that warranted being recorded.
+The newest version 0.11.2 was released on Saturday, March 10th.
+The pictures for this article are screenshots from Stellarium showing tonight’s sky.
+We’ve used it for several years now in our high school homeschooling.
+Imagine looking up a date in history, where there is a description of a “sign in the heavens” or an omen in the stars and being able to go there and see what the historians saw, whether it was an eclipse, planetary conjunction or something else that warranted being recorded.
 It ignites the passion of both student and teacher in the learning process.
-Its free and it sure beats dead text books.
+It’s free and it sure beats dead textbooks.